sourcegraph/about/blogposts/how-to-make-your-open-source-project-thrive-with-andrey-petrov.md

 1. It’s very well funded.
 2. It has thousands of contributors helping for free.

-One of the key insights behind Docker’s success is that they didn’t over-focus on the business model until the OSS project was insanely popular.
+One of the key insights behind Docker’s success is that they didn't over-focus on the business model until the OSS project was insanely popular.
 So how can you replicate this?
-Enter the “corp’en source model” — where open source work becomes the core competency and business of a corporation.
+Enter the “corp’en source model” — where en source work becomes the core competency and business of a corporation.

 **The Corp’en source model**